 Most likely, your boyfriend's immune system has the TB germs under control, and his provider may prescribe an antibiotic medication for about six months, which kills latent germs.
 These latent germs have been rendered inactive by his body's immune system, but could later become active and cause illness and damage if not treated properly.
 Most people can take the recommended antibiotics without experiencing major side effects, but they need to inform their health care professional if the following symptoms appear:

 - loss of appetite

 - unexplained fatigue

-It's important to keep up the daily regimen and complete the entire six-month treatment; this may be hard to do, but TB germs could survive in the body and pose a threat for later developing TB disease.
+It's important to keep up the daily regimen and complete the entire six-month treatment; this may be hard to do, but TB germs could survive in the body and pose a threat for later developing active TB disease.

 Here are some general and informative sites on tuberculosis:

 As for your boyfriend's dog, don't turn out your furry friend just yet.
 Although many animal species (e.g., elephants, birds, etc.) could transmit tuberculosis across species, there are no documented cases of humans getting the disease from a dog, making it a highly unlikely possibility.
 Nor is your boyfriend's dirty apartment the cause of this infection.
 It might be worthwhile, however, to stress clean housekeeping's role in promoting good health and relationships.
 But that's another issue altogether.